EnterGin/Auto-Stream-Recording-Twitch/README.md

 # Features

-* Recording streams automatically using streamlink without delay (stream will not be cut at the beginning)
+* Recording live streams automatically using streamlink without delay (stream will not be cut at the beginning)
 * Recording chat using Twitch Chat Downloader
 * Converting streams using FFmpeg [(thanks to Twitch Leecher)](https://github.com/Franiac/TwitchLeecher)
 * Creating folders for each stream